 Add 4 eggs in the center of the well and with the help of a fork (or your fingertips), start beating while slowly incorporating a little bit of the flour.

 Continue adding the ingredients, one by one, all the while incorporating the flour.
-More specifically, add 4 teaspoons of vegetable oil, 4 teaspoons of white wine, 1 tablespoon of granulated sugar, ½ teaspoon of salt, 1 teaspoon of freshly grated lemon zest (organic), 1 teaspoon vanilla extract and 1 tablespoon of rum.
+More specifically, add 4 teaspoons of vegetable oil, 4 teaspoons of white wine, 1 tablespoon of granulated sugar, ½ teaspoon of salt, 1 teaspoon of freshly grated lemon zest (organic), 1 teaspoon of vanilla extract and 1 tablespoon of rum.

 That is your cue to wrap the soft dough in plastic wrap and allow it to rest for at least one hour.